Martin-Alexander/strata_tables/README.md

 ```

 Note that `NOW()` gets the time from the start of the current transaction.
 So all changes to the source table made in one transaction will use the same timestamp.

+### Table Requirements

+Given an existing source table, the requirements for a history table are:
+1. A composite primary key made up of a column matching a unique column (or set of columns) in the source table (usually just `id`) and `system_period` of the type `tstzrange`
+2. No columns that share a name with columns in the source table but have a different type (e.g., `id INTEGER` and `id BIGINT`)

+There are other restrictions on history tables that fall into the category of things that are conceptually incompatible with history tables.
+This would be things like unique constraints on columns used to track changes or triggers that update other versioned tables.
+Most of these should be pretty obvious and are not part of Active Record's DDL DSL anyways.

+Foreign key constraints to other history tables (e.g., between `history_products` and `history_prices`) can only be used with the `WITHOUT OVERLAPS`/`PERIOD` feature added in PostgreSQL 18.
+Otherwise custom triggers are needed to achieve the same effect.

+Foreign key constraints are discussed further below.

 ### Active Record Models